Latest Rainbow Six Siege Operator Tier List 2026 (Y11S1)

 Which Is The Best Operator in Rainbow Six Siege?

 Rainbow Six Siege has no single "best" operator—it depends on map, team comp, and playstyle.
-In Y10S4, top-tier picks include attackers like Nomad, Thatcher, and Ace, plus defenders like Smoke, Mira, and Azami.
+In Y11S1, top-tier picks include attackers like Nomad, Thatcher, Ace, and the newly added Solid Snake, plus defenders like Smoke, Mira, and Azami.
 New players should start with straightforward operators like Sledge and Rook.

 Who Is The Most Banned Operator in Rainbow Six Siege?